kungfuflex/protorune/README.md

 AssemblyScript boilerplate for architecting protorunes-compatible subprotocols.

-**The protorunes specification is hosted at**: [https://github.com/kungfuflex/protorune/wiki](https://github.com/kungfuflex/protorune/wiki)
+**The protorunes specification is hosted at** 👉 [https://github.com/kungfuflex/protorune/wiki](https://github.com/kungfuflex/protorune/wiki)

 ## IF YOU HAVE DISCOVERED THIS REPOSITORY, READ THIS NEXT LINE